 If You Need Insulin During Pregnancy

 Your body may not be able to make enough insulin to keep your blood sugar under control during pregnancy.
-If this happens, you’ll need to take extra insulin or an oral antidiabetic agent, such as glyburide.
+If this happens, you may need to take extra insulin or an oral antidiabetic agent, such as glyburide.
 Taking insulin helps control your blood sugar without harming your baby.
 Insulin is a natural substance and is not addictive.
 If you did not have diabetes before pregnancy, you will most likely be able to stop taking insulin after your baby is born.

-Your healthcare provider will prescribe your insulin.
+Your health care provider will prescribe your insulin.
 You will need to inject it one or more times a day.
 Insulin is injected into fatty tissue.
 It does not cross the placenta.
 That means it does not affect your baby the way taking a pill would.
-Your healthcare provider will teach you how to give yourself a shot.
+Your health care provider will teach you how to give yourself a shot.
 With practice, you’ll get comfortable doing it yourself.
 The best site for injecting insulin is your belly (abdomen).
 But you can also inject into an upper arm or thigh.
 Talk with your health care provider about where to give yourself a shot.

 If you feel any of these symptoms, check your blood sugar right away.